giuliodondi/kOS-Shuttle-OPS3/README.md

 <img src="https://github.com/giuliodondi/kOS-Shuttle-OPS3/blob/master/Ships/Script/Shuttle_OPS3/images/vsit_low.png" width="350">

-Finally, this is the Vert Sit display in a very low energy situation:
+Finally, this is the Vert Sit display in a low energy situation:
 - The MEP selection is displayed instead of NEP
-- A message OTT ST IN appears: guidance is signalling that it would be a good idea to switch to a Straight-in approach
+- A message **OTT ST IN** appears: guidance is signalling that it would be a good idea to switch to a Straight-in approach
   - remember that you need to switch manually, the program will never do it for you

+## Contingency Low energy

+In a contingency, the Orbiter might be so low on energy that nothing can be done.
+In this case you will see a red **LO ENERGY** in place of **OTT ST IN**.
+This signals that guidance will no longer try to recover the altitude profile and instead achieve a stable glide for bailing your Kerbals out.
+You can take CSS steering and try a water ditching if you wish

 Remarks:
 - The moment S-turns are disabled is also the moment the program will not allow you to change runway or approach anymore.
 You will notice because all GUI button selectors become frozen